-6 As noted in paragraph 2.5 'IFRS-EU', an entity which applies IFRS-EU using combination 4, cannot use the size exemptions of articles 395a, 396 and 397 NCC (article 362-9 NCC).
+5 As noted in paragraph 2.5 'IFRS-EU', an entity which applies IFRS-EU using combination 4, cannot use the size exemptions of articles 395a, 396 and 397 NCC (article 362-9 NCC).
 Further exceptions apply to investment entities to which article 398-6 NCC applies and public interest entities based on article 398-7 NCC.
 Consequently, such entities are classified as large entities.
-An entity which applies combination 3 prepares the separate financial statements in accordance with Title 9 and can hence use the size exemptions as noted above.
+An entity which applies combination 3 prepares the company-only financial statements in accordance with Title 9 Book 2 NCC and can hence use the size exemptions as noted above.